RhysFJohn/Databases/Bookmark-Manager/README.md

 ## User Story
 > As a time-pressed user
-> So that I can quickly go to the web sites I regularly visit
+> so that I can quickly go to the web sites I regularly visit
 > I would like to see a list of bookmarks

+> As a user
+> so I can store a bookark data for later retrieval
+> I want to add a bookmark to Bookmark Manager
 <hr>
 ## Domain Model